Congolese rumba: Early Léopoldville-based orchestras and sebène

 Orchestre Martinique derived its name from the presence of French Caribbean soldiers stationed in Brazzaville and from the popularity of the biguine rhythm, locally referred to as martiniquais.
 Under the leadership of Rufin Mutinga, the ensemble popularized this rhythm in Léopoldville's dancehalls.
 Many of its members, like their contemporaries, were products of the Colonie Scolaire de Boma, where music was taught primarily as part of a broad cultural education.
 While some pursued professional careers in other fields, others continued their involvement in music through teaching or performance.

-The orchestra of Antoine Kasongo Kitenge in 1950.

 A particularly influential figure was Antoine Kasongo Kitenge, a clarinetist and saxophonist educated at Sainte-Cécile school in Kintambo.
 Though sometimes confused with Odéon Kinois, Kasongo's own orchestra is widely credited with introducing the sebène, a repeated instrumental passage, often built around rhythmic guitar motifs, into Congolese dance music.
 While his ensemble relied heavily on brass instruments, the sebène marked a decisive break from European march-style arrangements, allowing greater improvisation and longer dance sequences, elements that would become hallmarks of Congolese rumba.
 Kasongo first recorded with Olympia in 1947, before joining the Ngoma label in 1949, where he collaborated with guitarist Zacharie Elenga, known as "Jhimmy à la Hawaïenne".
 His recordings included "Libala Liboso Se Sukali", "Baloba Balemba", "Naboyaki Kobina", "Se Na Mboka", "Sebene", and "Nzungu Ya Sika", often supported by singers Ninin Jeanne and Mpia Caroline.

 Between 1940 and 1950, the rapid population growth of Kinshasa was accompanied by a flourishing social scene centered on bars, dancehalls, and cabarets.
 Establishments such as O.K.
 Bar, Kongo Bar, Siluvangi, Zeka Bar, and the Home des Mulâtres became cultural focal points where orchestras regularly performed.
 Bars were both leisure spaces and crucibles of urban identity, where music, fashion, and sociability intersected.
 Women played a central role as well, organizing social clubs and associations linked to orchestras and nightlife, including L'Harmonie kinoise (1940), Diamant (1943), and La Mode préférée (1951).